social-vibes/vibeApp-fb-test/README.md

-Custom Map with popup bottom sheet when a marker is clicked.
+Custom Map with popup bottom sheet <br />
+when a marker is clicked.

 To run this:

 Clone The Repo  <br />
-Switch Branches "git checkout maps"
+Switch Branches "git checkout maps"  <br />
-Open in VsCode "code ."
+Open in VsCode "code ."  <br />
-Install the Libraries "Npm Install"
+Install the Libraries "Npm Install"  <br />
-Run the App "npm run start"
+Run the App "npm run start"  <br />